 For the previous 18 months, following FDR’s declaration of a limited state of emergency in 1939, the Signal Corps, like the rest the U.S. military, had immediately responded to the need for expansion, training and accelerated development of new technologies.
 Additional property was purchased or leased in Monmouth County for ancillary camps to facilitate the rapid expansion, including:

-- Camp Coles in Red Bank, north of County Road 52o (Newman Springs Road) and west of Half Mile Road, where the Academy bus park-and-ride is located now;
+- Camp Coles in Red Bank, north of County Road 520 (Newman Springs Road) and west of Half Mile Road, where the Armed Forces Reserve Center is now located;

 - Camp Evans in Wall Township, 2201 Marconi Rd., now home to the InfoAge Science & History Center, a National Historic Landmark, museum and STEM educational center; and,

 - Camp Charles Wood in Tinton Falls, south of Tinton Avenue, north of Pine Brook Road, and east of Pearl Harbor Road, on both sides of Hope Road; many of the buildings built during the prewar expansion can still be seen there, and the Suneagles Golf Club is still in operation (and open to the public).

 Fort Monmouth would further expand during this time temporarily to include the National Guard Encampment at Sea Girt, which became Camp Edison.
 In Asbury Park, the Convention Hall, the Marine Grill restaurant, Kingsley Arms Hotel, and other shore hotels were likewise added to accommodate new officer candidates and trainees. (editor’s note: The Kingsley Arms were owned and operated by the family of famed author Norman Kingsley Mailer, for whom the resort was named.)